IIIF/api/source/presentation/4.0/model.md

 The members of a Collection are typically listed in the `items` property or in a series of Collection Pages.
 The members _MUST_ be either Collections or Manifests, and _MUST NOT_ be other classes.
 They are listed in order within the `items` or across consecutive Collection Pages, thereby forming a hierarchy.
 Collections _MAY_ have no members, but this is discouraged.
 For example, a Collection that had its last member removed might still be valuable to maintain as an empty Collection.

-If there are too many members in the collection to fit within a single document then, at the Collection publiser's discretion, the members _MAY_ be listed in Collection Pages.
+If there are too many members in the collection to fit within a single document then, at the Collection publisher's discretion, the members _MAY_ be listed in Collection Pages.
 A reference to the first Collection Page of members is given in the `first` property, and the last page in the `last` property.
 In this case, the Collection _MUST NOT_ use the `items` property.
 Collections with pages _MUST_ have at least two pages, otherwise the members _MUST_ be included in `items` on the Collection itself.
 Collection Pages _MUST NOT_ be embedded within the Collection for the same reason.

 Member Collections _MAY_ be embedded inline within other Collections, including in Collection Pages, however Manifests _MUST NOT_ be embedded within Collections.
 An embedded Collection _SHOULD_ also have its own URI from which the JSON description is available.